 Many dog types love a soft floor to lay on, especially those without much fur on their tummy region.
 Their choice of floor covering is usually carpet, though often their owners disagree.
 It is true that carpet can be damaged by pets, especially if they have an accident on it.
 However, fond pet owners to whom their little doggie friend means everything may not care.

 If you want carpet and pets, you can put down mats at doorways to minimise dirt getting tracked inside.
 Choose carpet with a cut pile that will not get caught in claws.
 This would be uncomfortable for your pet and is likely to ruin the carpet as one pull will undo a whole row of stitching.
 Vacuuming the carpet frequently will help minimise pet hair and dander.
-Scheduling regular visits from a professional carpet cleaner such as Brilliance Carpet Cleaning should keep your carpet looking brand new.
+Scheduling regular visits from a professional carpet cleaning company should keep your carpet looking brand new.

 It is true that a hardwood floor may be able to resist the scratches from a dog or cat, especially if it has several layers of protective lacquer over it.
 But such a floor will be like walking on ice for your pet, because it will be too smooth for them to gain traction.
 So they will slip and slide all over it, especially when they gain a bit of speed.
 Then they will be likely to crash into something.
 An older pet can do themselves an injury, or cause an accident if they skid into your legs when you are not looking.

 In addition, when a hardwood floor is not sealed or if the seal degrades, urine and other nasty accidents can seep into the timber and the joins and be almost impossible to remove, especially when it comes to the odour.
 When your pet smells that odour, it will make them want to keep using that spot as their loo.